giovanniziarelli/KOL/README.md

 The source code for **DOI ARCHIVE**

 ##
+The repository is organized as follows:
-src: folder containing sources for training KOl-m and KOL- $\partial$
+- src: folder containing sources for training KOl-m and KOL- $\partial$
+- Other folders gathering results presented in the paper.

+In particular:

-u_opt_KOL_#: folders with optimal controls of the quadratic OC problem with different $C_u$
+u_opt_KOL_#: folders containing results of optimal controls of the quadratic OC problem with different $C_u$

-results_ocQuadratic_cu: folder containing resukts figures for the solution of a quadratic optimal control problem for minimizing infected
+results_ocQuadratic_cu: folder containing results for the solution of a quadratic optimal control problem for minimizing infected

+sensitivity_kernels: folder containing results concerning the kernel-selection process for KOL

+minimum_eradication_time: folder containing results of the optimal control problem for determining the minimum eradication time